10 reasons to participate in the Jefferson Digital Commons

 Exposure on the web: All files are indexed by common search engines.
 In 2008, a request came from Dr. Stephen Whitney at Rice University to include an article he found in the JDC in a print CoursePack for approximately 40 students enrolled in his MBA management course.

-University Press: Create your own online e-journal, such as the Jefferson Journal of Psychiatry.
-Or post your departmental newsletter, annual report, lectures, conference proceedings etc.
+University Press: Create your own online e-journal, such as The Medicine Forum, or post your departmental newsletter, annual report, lectures, conference proceedings etc.

 File flexibility: The Jefferson Digital Commons supports a variety of file types including: Word, PDF, images, video clips, sound segments, data sets and PowerPoint files.